GenuineMiyashita/Frontendmentor.io/Product-Preview-Card/README.md

 ### What I learned

-I had the opportunity to apply a lot of concepts that I'm learning from the Rect course I'm taking on Udemy in a non-course environment.
+I had the opportunity to apply a lot of concepts that I'm learning from the React course I'm taking on Udemy in a non-course environment -- which is tough, but a great way to learn and apply information.
 Just in my attempt on implementing the buttons in my desired function I read through a ton of Stack Overflow, React Docs, and Reddit.
 I learned a lot more about useState and props.
 Additionally, by using TypeScript I was able to practice proper function implementation

 ### Continued development

 I need to continue learning about useState and props and how to properly apply them from parent to children.
-I decided that I took long enough on this first challenge and didn't want to hold myself up on just that when I can continue to practice it in other challenges.
+Additionally, I need to practice image management as I was trying to trim down the image, however, it would break in wonky ways since it was being passed down from an array.
+I don't like my solution to srcset.

 ## Author